 Due to its mountainous terrain, landslides can occur statewide but they’re most common in river corridor areas and coastal bluff.
 It’s also common for them to occur in areas with Presumpscot Formation.
 This type of sensitive clay can deform relatively easily.

 Landslides can occur any time of year but they happen the most during the spring and early summer months because of the combination of spring rains and snowmelt.

 One of the most notorious landslides occurred on August 14, 2004, after Tropical Storm Bonnie brought in heavy localized rain.
 Roads in eastern Maine were flooded and washed out.
 A mudslide in Aroostook County washed away half of a road and narrowed it down to one lane.

 While landslides are not Maine’s largest natural threat, it’s important to be aware of the susceptibility of your property, especially if you live on the coast or near a river or stream.
-Our landslide mitigation guide has information on identifying where to look to determine if your home or community is at risk, as well as tips on securing your property.
-You can find that here.

 6. Power Outages

 Our electrical systems are highly vulnerable, but power outages are primarily caused by bad weather.